SkylineCommunications/dataminer-docs/connector-help/connector_help/Elemental_Delta.md

 **Output filters** allow the operator to manipulate content before it is served to a requesting end user.
 Output filters can be chained together to create more complicated workflows.
 For example, an operator can add an **Ad Removal** filter after a **Live to VOD** filter to create an endpoint that delivers a complete program without advertisements as a VOD asset to the end user.

-The content status is added in version 1.0.0.4 of this driver, but is only available on devices running software version 1.7.0 or higher.
+The content status is added in version 1.0.0.4 of this connector, but is only available on devices running software version 1.7.0 or higher.

 This page also contains the **Tracks Table**, with parameters such as **Bitrate**, **Stream Index**, **Sample Rate**, **Bits Per Sample**, etc.